EVENTS ACTIONS VA ELECTIONS IMMIGRATION

 Prohibits persons from making any single contribution, or any combination of contributions, that exceeds $20,000 to any one candidate for Governor, Lieutenant Governor, Attorney General, or the Senate of Virginia or $10,000 to any one candidate for the House of Delegates in any one election cycle. ...

-Bulova(D) Failed
+Bulova(D) Left

 campaign finance HJ 444 Support Study; JLARC; Virginia's campaign finance laws; independent agency; report. more...